 Give A Reward

-After each exercise set, take time and feel good about what you did.
+After each exercise set, be happy with what you accomplished.
 Allowing yourself to feel proud would make you feel good about your actions.
 But it doesn’t always have to be an external reward.
 Why not physically?
-What I mean is to treat yourself to a new activewear outfit and be stylish.
+Treating yourself to a new activewear outfit and being stylish is part of self-motivation.

 Progress, Not Perfection

 It’s normal not to be 100% perfect when exercising and eating.
-Honesty would probably drive you crazy if you did worry too much.
-Care about where you started and enjoy life while practicing healthier habits most of the time.
+Worrying too much would probably drive you crazy.
+Care about where you started and enjoy life while practicing healthier habits.
 Keep progress of your success, no matter how small or big; this can keep you motivated.

 If you enjoyed this post, I’d be very grateful if you’d help it spread by sharing it on Pinterest or Facebook.
 Thank You!